Duane Barry: Reception

 The episode received largely positive reviews from television critics.
 Matt Roush from USA Today said Railsback's performance as Barry rivaled that of his portrayal of Charles Manson in the 1976 television miniseries Helter Skelter.
 An unnamed reviewer from the Contra Costa Times called the episode "seminal".
 San Jose Mercury News said Railsback gave what was to be the "ultimate X-Files performance" in 2002 after the show had been cancelled.
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, gave the episode a glowing review and rated it five stars out of five.
-The two called it "a career best for Chris Carter" and praised his writing and directing, noting that both were "powerfully" and "passionately" done.
-Shearman and Pearson also applauded the episode's simplicity, citing it as the factor that made the entry stand out from others.
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, gave the episode a glowing review and rated it five stars out of five.
+Shearman called it "a career best for Chris Carter" and praised his writing and directing, noting that both were "powerfully" and "passionately" done.
+Shearman also applauded the episode's simplicity, citing it as the factor that made the entry stand out from others.
 Zack Handlen from The A.V.
 Club named it an "essential" episode of The X-Files.
 Furthermore, he praised Railsback's performance, writing that "there's a sweaty intensity to his best performances that makes him impossible to look away from; but you still can't accept anything he says at face value."